dentarg/auth0-blog/_posts/2017-05-12-an-introduction-to-ethereum-and-smart-contracts-part-3.markdown

 Not bad for our initial research into integrating Ethereum with classic technologies.
 This shows Ethereum can be integrated into traditional applications today.
 The platform works, and the concept of decentralized applications is picking up steam.

 Another interesting approach to Ethereum authentication is currently under development by [uPort](https://www.uport.me/).
 The landscape of blockchain based applications is still being explored and we are eager to find out what people can do with it.
 Let us know what you think in the comments!

+Many thanks to GFT's Innovation Team (Ivo Zielinski, Konrad Koziol, David Belinchon and Nicolás González) for doing an amazing job developing this proof-of-concept.